alshedivat/al-folio/_news/announcement_2022_neurips.md

 inline: true
 ---

-One paper accepted to NeurIPS'2022 on a new threat of **Backdoor Attacks**.
+:fire: One paper accepted to NeurIPS'2022 on a new threat of **Backdoor Attacks**.